-(12 minutes) *New session type!
-Bright spots and great ideas are succinct talks that celebrate specific triumphs and showcase things that work!
-Each presenter will have 12 minutes to highlight research findings, family programs, school programs, community partnerships, conservation achievements, expanded audiences, civic engagement, and more.
-Five great ideas, related by strand, will be presented back-to-back during a 90-minute session, followed by a unifying discussion.
+(10 minutes) Bright spots are succinct talks that celebrate specific triumphs and showcase things that work!
+These 10-minute presentations highlight successful and innovative family programs, school programs, community partnerships, conservation achievements, expanded audiences, research findings, civic engagement, and more.
+Three related sessions on pre-selected themes are presented back-to-back during one 40-minute time block, followed by a short discussion.
 A/V equipment is provided.
-(10 per strand)
+(9–12 per strand)

 (90 minutes) Hands-on sessions provide participants with an opportunity to engage in teaching activities and interactive discussions about a particular topic.
 Hands-on sessions specifically geared to K–12 classroom teachers will be highlighted on Friday and Saturday.
 A/V equipment is provided.
-(3 or 4 per strand)
+(2 per strand)

-(40 minutes) Roundtable discussions emphasize spirited discussion between the presenter(s) and session attendees.
-Presenters briefly introduce the baseline idea or question they wish to explore, and then open the discussion for input and exchange of ideas.
+(40 minutes) Roundtable discussions emphasize spirited discussion between the presenter(s) and session attendees about a central question.
+Presenters briefly introduce the baseline idea or issue they wish to explore, and then open the discussion for input and exchange of ideas among participants.
 Examples and interactive materials are welcome; formal presentations such as PowerPoints are discouraged.
-Roundtable discussions are held throughout the conference and there will be a total of seven or eight tables in the same room.
+Roundtable discussions are held throughout the conference and there will be about six tables in the same large room.
 No A/V equipment or electricity is provided but presenters may use their own laptops or tablets at low volume.
 (12 per strand)

 (40 minutes) Traditional presentations focus on a single topic or program, typically including a talk or media presentation followed by a short discussion.
 A/V equipment is provided.
-(12 to 15 per strand)
+(12 per strand)

-(Full day or half day) Workshops are in-depth sessions that actively develop specific professional competencies and have widespread potential for implementation.
-All workshops are scheduled on Wednesday, October 8, 2014, prior to the start of the formal conference.
-They can be full day (7 hours) or half day (3½ hours, morning or afternoon) in length.
-While most workshops are held at the Ottawa Convention Center, NAAEE will consider a small number of offsite workshops where visiting resources specific to the Ottawa area is essential to the educational value of the workshop.
+(Full day [7 hours] or half day [3½ hours]) Workshops are in-depth sessions that actively develop specific professional competencies and have widespread potential for implementation.
+All workshops are held on Thursday, October 15, prior to the start of the formal conference.
+Most workshops will be held at the Sheraton San Diego, but NAAEE will consider offsite locations if visiting resources specific to the area is essential to the educational value of the workshop.
 All workshops are supported solely by participant fees and are subject to cancellation due to insufficient enrollment.
 Workshop proposals must include a budget for expenses (included in online submission process).
 (1 per strand)

 Preparing Successful Proposals

-- Will the presentation engage the audience in innovative thinking about new or proven ideas and approaches?
+- Proposal describes how the session will effectively engage the audience in innovative thinking about new or proven ideas and approaches

-- How well does this proposal deliver positive, solution-oriented outcomes supported by research and/or program evaluation?
+- Proposal raises important questions or delivers positive, solution-oriented outcomes supported by research and/or program evaluation

 How to Submit a Proposal

 Proposals must be submitted online by 11:59 p.m. on March 24, 2015.
 You may find it helpful to download a blank form from the NAAEE website and use it to draft your proposal.
-Then save the form on your computer, and transfer (cut and paste) the information to the online submission system.
+Save the form on your computer, and then transfer (cut and paste) the information to the online submission system.

 You must have an NAAEE account and be logged in on the NAAEE website before you can submit a proposal.
-Note: All individuals associated with your proposal will also need to have an NAAEE account before you will be able to add them to your online proposal.
+Note: Each individual associated with your proposal needs to have an NAAEE account before you can add his or her name to your online proposal.

 Already have an NAAEE account?
 Login >>